The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Kullback--Leibler Risk Bounds

 \section{Kullback--Leibler Risk Bounds}

-In this section, we discuss the Kullback--Leibler divergence (KLD) between the true sampling density and the Bayes estimator of the density function under various priors, including the graphical horseshoe prior.
-We show that the upper and lower bounds of the Ces\`aro-average risk for the posterior mean estimate of the true sampling density diverge for all methods when $p^2/n \to \infty$, but the bounds for the graphical horseshoe estimator diverge slower than the other methods.
+In this section, we discuss the Kullback--Leibler divergence between the true sampling density and the Bayes estimator of the density function under various priors, including the graphical horseshoe prior.
+The Ces\`aro-average risk of the posterior distribution diverges for all methods when $p^2/n \to \infty$, but the upper bound of the average risk under the graphical horseshoe prior diverges slower than some other methods, as discussed below.